-Influencers have massive audiences and the know-how to make content go viral.
+Creators on TikTok have massive audiences and the know-how to make content go viral.
 Partner with these professionals to leverage their followers and creative abilities to build awareness for your brand and grow your following.

 5. Strengthen Customer Relationships with Engagement

-You could focus on posting awesome content and engage with the community—no hidden sales agenda.
+Or, you could focus on posting awesome content and engage with the community—no hidden sales agenda.

-Use TikTok to grow your audience and your relationship with followers.
+We recommend you use TikTok to grow your audience and your relationship with followers.
 When a user recognizes your brand on Instagram or YouTube, they’ll hopefully follow you there—and you can use those more sales-friendly platforms to promote your products and services.

-Remember: build first, sell later.
+Remember: build trust first, sell later.

 Shifting your focus from marketing and sales frees you up to be more creative with your content.
 Sing, dance, laugh, and have fun.
 It’ll help you have a good time on the platform and make you more approachable to your audience.

-Take Wendy’s Twitter account, for example.
+Take Wendy’s X account, for example.

 How does roasting other brands and even consumers help Wendy’s sell burgers?
 It makes people like the brand—and that makes them more likely to buy from Wendy’s.

 But TikTok doesn’t have to just serve your company, it can also serve your own personal brand, helping create a completely separate revenue stream via the Creativity Program.